Bael (Wood Apple) Fruit: Benefits, Uses, Nutrition, and Side Effects

 Ripe Bael fruit is regarded as the best of all laxatives.
 It cleans and tones up the intestines.
 Its regular use for two or three months helps evacuate the old accumulated faecal matter from the bowels.
 For best results, it should be taken in the form of sherbet, which is prepared from the pulp of the ripe fruit.

-3. Bael Fruit Benefits For Peptic Ulcer
+3. Supports Peptic Ulcer Healing

 An infusion of Bael leaves is regarded as an effective food remedy for peptic ulcers.
-The leaves are soaked overnight in water, which is strained and taken as a drink in the morning.
+The leaves are soaked overnight in water, which is then strained and taken as a drink in the morning.
 The pain and discomfort are relieved when this treatment is continued for a few weeks.

 Bael extracts are known for regulating cholesterol levels and reducing blood urea.
 This natural remedy helps maintain healthy cholesterol levels and supports kidney function by lowering urea levels in the blood.